Smile-SA/magento2-module-debug-toolbar/doc/toolbar.md

 * Preferences
 * Summary

-You can click on each section label to see the concerned information.
+You can click on each zone label to see the concerned information.

-If a section is **orange**, it means that there is at least one warning in it.
+If a zone is **orange**, it means that there is at least one warning in it.

 The value in warning will be in **orange**:

 ![configuration](images/screenshot-zone-mysql.png)

-In some zones, you can display additionnal information, by clicking on the links **Show xxx (xx rows)** on the top of the section.
+In some zones, you can display additionnal information, by clicking on the links **Show xxx (xx rows)** on the top of the zone.

 it will display a popin with a sortable table.